 Screwed-on, semi-circular, pre-AI aperture coupling prong with cutouts.

 Aperture ring with Aperture Direct Readout (ADR) scale (an additional series of small f-numbers engraved on the aperture ring).
-This is by far the easiest way to identify (in)compatible lenses, because pre-AI lack the ADR scale.
+This is by far the easiest way to identify (in)compatible lenses, because pre-AI lenses lack the ADR scale.

 - AI-S. Identical to AI, plus: